 Kevin Brownlee obtained his Master’s Degree in Anthropology from the University of Manitoba.
 He was hired as the Curator of Archaeology at the Manitoba Museum in 2003.
 His research focuses on the archaeology of Manitoba’s boreal forest and the emerging filed of indigenous archaeology.

-The Manitoba Museum acknowledges we are on Treaty No. 1 land, the ancestral lands of the Anishinaabeg and Ininíwak.
-These lands are the unceded territories of the Dakota, and the homeland of the Métis Nation.
+The Manitoba Museum acknowledges we are on Treaty No.1 land, the ancestral lands of the Anishinaabeg and Ininíwak.
+These lands, water, and waterways are the unceded territories of the Dakota, and the homeland of the Métis Nation.
 The Museum is committed to reflecting the continued legacy of all the original peoples of this province, including the Ithiniwak, Denesułine, Anishininiwak, Inuit, and Nakota.